1871fotc/1871fotc.github.io/docs/stories/toowong-identities-2.md

 ## Mary Elizabeth Weedon (4‑3‑20) and Annie Griffiths <small>(4‑3-20)</small>

-Mary Weedon was the first head nurse of the Brisbane Hospital, holding the position for five years from 1885.
-She and her friend, Annie Griffiths, shared a house called *Garton* in Terrace Street, Toowong for many years.
+Mary Weedon was the [first head nurse of the Brisbane Hospital](https://trove.nla.gov.au/newspaper/article/172695991), holding the position for five years from 1885.
+Mary and her friend, Annie Griffiths, shared a house called *Garton* in Terrace Street, Toowong for many years.
 They were also members of the congregation of St Thomas Anglican Church.
-They died within eighteen months of each other; Mary in March 1942 and Annie in July 1943.
+They died within eighteen months of each other; Mary in March 1942 and [Annie in July 1943](https://trove.nla.gov.au/newspaper/article/42015824?searchTerm=Griffiths).

 <!-- also in caring hands story -->